 - 8.2.1 The physical archive currently includes paper records (site registers only), graphics and artefacts.
 Born digital data include site records, finds and environmental data, photographs, survey data and reports.
-Physical and digital records will be prepared following the standard conditions for the acceptance of excavated archaeological material by Royal Commission on the Ancient and Historical Monuments of Wales (RCAHMW) and in general following nationally recommended guidelines (Brown 2011; CIFA 2014c; NPAAW 2017; SMA 1995). - 8.2.2 All archive elements will be marked with the accession code, and a full index will be prepared.
+Physical and digital records will be prepared following the standard conditions for the acceptance of excavated archaeological material by Royal Commission on the Ancient and Historical Monuments of Wales (RCAHMW) The Federation of Museums and Art Galleries of Wales (National Standards for Wales for Collecting and Depositing Archaeological Archives 2019), and in general following nationally recommended guidelines (Brown 2011; ClfA 2014c; NPAAW 2017; SMA 1995). - 8.2.2 All archive elements will be marked with the accession code, and a full index will be prepared.
 The physical archive currently comprises the following: - 1 file/document case of paper records and A3/A4 graphics